LacunaOmnibus/MontyLacuna/doc/index.rst

 Welcome to MontyLacuna's documentation!
 =======================================

-There's a lot of information here, but if you just want to get yourself set up to run MontyLacuna scripts, just read the :ref:`getting_started_running` section to get your system set up, then the :ref:`scripts_index` section to figure out how to run the various available scripts.
+There's a lot of information here, but if you only want to get yourself set up to run MontyLacuna scripts, read the :ref:`getting_started_running` section to get your system set up, then the :ref:`scripts_index` section to figure out how to run the various available scripts.
 You can ignore everything else.

 ..
 In the toctree,
    - The first grouping are intro-y sections, whose titles are capitalized.